mjhydri/BeatNet/README.md

 * Note that by using either of the approaches all dependencies and required packages get installed automatically except pyaudio that connot be installed that way.
 Pyaudio is a python binding for Portaudio to handle audio streaming.

 If Pyaudio is not installed in your machine, download an appropriate version for your machine from *[here](https://www.lfd.uci.edu/~gohlke/pythonlibs/)*.
-Then, direct to the file location through commandline and use the following command to install the wheel file locally:
+Then, navigate to the file location through commandline and use the following command to install the wheel file locally:
 ```
 pip install <Pyaduio_file_name.whl>
 ```